History of Paris: Saint-Denis, Notre-Dame and the birth of the Gothic style

-The University
+University

 Under Kings Louis VI and Louis VII, Paris became one of the principal centers of learning in Europe.
-Students, scholars and monks flocked to the city from England, Germany and Italy to engage in intellectual exchanges, to teach and be taught.
+Students, scholars and monks flocked to the city from England, Germany and Italy.
 They studied first in the different schools attached to Notre-Dame and the Abbey of Saint-Germain-des-Prés.
-The most famous teacher was Pierre Abelard (1079–1142), who taught five thousand students at the Montagne Sainte-Geneviève.
-The University of Paris was originally organised in the mid-12th century as a guild or corporation of students and teachers.
-It was recognised by King Philip II in 1200 and officially recognised by Pope Innocent III, who had studied there, in 1215.
+The most famous teacher was Pierre Abelard, who taught five thousand students at the Montagne Sainte-Geneviève.
+The University of Paris was originally organised in the mid-12th century.

-Some twenty thousand students lived on the Left Bank, which became known as the Latin Quarter, because Latin was the language of instruction at the university and the common language in which the foreign students could converse.
-The poorer students lived in colleges (Collegia pauperum magistrorum), which were hotels where they were lodged and fed.
+Some twenty thousand students lived on the Left Bank, which became known as the Latin Quarter, because Latin was the language of instruction and the common language in which the foreign students could converse.
 In 1257, the chaplain of Louis IX, Robert de Sorbon, opened the oldest and most famous College of the University, which was later named after him, the Sorbonne.
 From the 13th to the 15th century, the University of Paris was the most important school of Roman Catholic theology in western Europe.
 Its teachers included Roger Bacon from England, Saint Thomas Aquinas from Italy, and Saint Bonaventure from Germany.